To All the Guys I Killed Before sneek peek

 Hugo

-The instant Rue’s cute little shoes disappear behind her garage door, I grab my clippers and rush inside.
-The roses will have to wait while we walk through her nightly security protocol together.
+The instant Rue’s cute little shoes disappear behind her garage door, I grab my clippers and speed walk inside.
+The roses will have to wait while we walk through her nightly security protocols together.

 Okay, technically speaking, she doesn’t know that I follow her from room to room on the other side of our shared wall, listening for the flip and rattle of every lock in her place.
 It’s just one of the secrets I’m keeping from her.